vsergeev/tinytaptunnel/README.md

 -------------------------------------------------------------

-Configuring the provided tap interface at each peer with static IP addresses on the same private subnet will allow a point-to-point tunneled static IP connection.
+Configuring the provided tap interface at each peer with static IP addresses on the same private subnet will allow for a point-to-point tunneled static IP connection.

 ##### Example Static IP Configuration